shawngraham/hist1900a-fall2025/content/en/docs/materials/read-like-an-academic2.md

 Then, proceed to fill in the grid.
 You don't have to use the grid, of course; a series of headings works just as well.
 Point-form is fine **HOWEVER** you have to provide enough detail so that Future You who returns to these notes a week, a month, a term later has some idea of what you are talking about.
 Similarly, if/when I ask you to do one of these in class from memory, you've got to provide enough so that I understand what you're talking about.

+Then, at bottom, just like with the other approach (the précis), you'd contextualize more broadly:

+> ...[you] should highlight what you found significant in the reading.
+Identify a question or theme raised in class that the reading helps to answer or addresses.
+Then explain why you think this reading matters?
+How does it connect to the other readings of the week or previous weeks?
+How does it connect with work you're reading outside of class assignments, etc?